dustinpfister/blog_posts/_posts/threejs-buffer-geometry-compute-bounding-box.md

 I like to make at least one if not more videos for most if not all of my blog posts on threejs, so I always like to make at least one if not more animation examples of what I am writing about.

 ### 2.1 - Size and position animation

+This is a quick animation that I made in which I continued to work off of the size and position basic example.

 ```js
 //-------- ----------